 Section 4 - Appeal Procedure – Termination of Candidature

 (11) A candidate whose candidature has been terminated by the Pro Vice-Chancellor (or nominee) may appeal against the decision in writing, within 20 working days of the date of the letter of notification of termination of candidature.
 Appeals will be permitted on procedural grounds only.
 In accordance with Universities Australia Policy, appeals by candidates simply rejecting an assessment of the merit of their work will not be permitted nor will an appeal on the grounds of complaint about the inadequacy of supervision or other arrangements during the period of study.
-In these latter cases, the grievance procedures should be used as appropriate (refer to Complaints Resolution Policy).
+In these latter cases, the grievance procedures should be used as appropriate (refer to Complaint Management Policy).

 (12) If the candidate was unable to make representation due to exceptional circumstances, the candidate may, within the prescribed appeal period, appeal for reconsideration of the decision.
 Any reconsideration will take place within 20 working days of the candidate advising the Pro Vice-Chancellor (or nominee) of the nature of the exceptional circumstances.

-(13) Upon receipt of an appeal, the Pro Vice-Chancellor (or nominee) shall convey the submissions of the candidate to the Senior Deputy Vice-Chancellor (Research and Innovation) who shall determine if a case exists for reconsideration of the candidate’s termination of enrolment.
-If it is determined that a case does exist, the Senior Deputy Vice-Chancellor (Research and Innovation) will advise the Head of School and Pro Vice-Chancellor(or nominee) to allow the candidate to re-enrol and resume candidature under whatsoever conditions the Senior Deputy Vice-Chancellor (Research and Innovation) determines.
+(13) Upon receipt of an appeal, the Pro Vice-Chancellor (or nominee) shall convey the submissions of the candidate to the Deputy Vice-Chancellor (Research and Innovation) who shall determine if a case exists for reconsideration of the candidate’s termination of enrolment.
+If it is determined that a case does exist, the Deputy Vice-Chancellor (Research and Innovation) will advise the Head of School and Pro Vice-Chancellor(or nominee) to allow the candidate to re-enrol and resume candidature under whatsoever conditions the Deputy Vice-Chancellor (Research and Innovation) determines.

-(14) In exceptional circumstances, a former candidate whose enrolment was previously terminated may be re-admitted by the Senior Deputy Vice-Chancellor (Research and Innovation) on the recommendation of the relevant Head of School and Pro Vice-Chancellor (or nominee) after a period of time as determined by the Senior Deputy Vice-Chancellor (Research and Innovation).
-The Senior Deputy Vice-Chancellor (Research and Innovation) may prescribe whatsoever terms and conditions on the candidate's re-enrolment.
+(14) In exceptional circumstances, a former candidate whose enrolment was previously terminated may be re-admitted by the Deputy Vice-Chancellor (Research and Innovation) on the recommendation of the relevant Head of School and Pro Vice-Chancellor (or nominee) after a period of time as determined by the Deputy Vice-Chancellor (Research and Innovation).
+The Deputy Vice-Chancellor (Research and Innovation) may prescribe whatsoever terms and conditions on the candidate's re-enrolment.